Advanced rehabilitation for dogs and cats

 - Any deconditioned animal with multiple co-morbidities.

-The Small Animal Specialist Hospital has two dedicated Sports Medicine and Veterinary Rehabilitation centres (North Ryde and Central Coast) where dogs and cats with osteoarthritis can undertake aquatic therapy and all sessions are supervised and planned by our Sports Medicine and Rehabilitation Veterinarian or our Animal Rehabilitation Therapists.
+The Small Animal Specialist Hospital has 3 dedicated Sports Medicine and Veterinary Rehabilitation centres (North Ryde, Western Sydney, and Central Coast) where dogs and cats with osteoarthritis can undertake aquatic therapy and all sessions are supervised and planned by our Sports Medicine and Rehabilitation Veterinarian or our Animal Rehabilitation Therapists.